atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 /
 4
 Itie Journey;, to London.
 1f7
-‘b Pray what is her hiisband? for I sup“ “the woman is married.” ft ft i
+‘b Pray what is her hiisband? for I sup“ “the woman is married." ft ft i
 «